 TGP has a \$200,000 line of credit with a bank which bears interest at the lender's prime rate plus 1%.
 The interest rate is variable and can be adjusted monthly on the first day of the month.
 The line of credit matures on June 5, 2023.
-At September 30, 2021 and 2020, TGP had no outstanding balance on the line of credit.
+At September 30, 2022 and 2021, TGP had no outstanding balance on the line of credit.

 Borrowings under the line of credit are secured by the property located at 1535 High Street, Denver, Colorado, and are subject to certain covenants.
-Interest expense on the line of credit in 2021 and 2020 was \$0 and \$2,043, respectively.
+There was no interest expense on the line of credit in 2022 and 2021, respectively.